 The danger of relying solely on intuition is that this can lead residents and business owners to oppose almost any proposed change to their community out of fear that it will negatively affect community character.
-Communities can approach change (which is inevitable) in a more constructive manner by working to identify the objective characteristics of the physical and social environment that are closely tied to perceptions of community character.
-This can refocus conversations on concrete measurable characteristics of the community, rather than emotional pleas based on intuition.
+Communities can approach change (which is inevitable) in a more constructive manner by working to identify the objective characteristics of the physical and social environment that are closely tied to perceptions of community, rather than emotional pleas based on intuition.